alepintaudi/music-generation/README.md

 Here the decoder was finally generating a sequence of the same length as the one sent to the encoder.

-We have also increase the time step (from 1/12 to 1/4) in order to avoid the problems mentioned above (monotony due to the LSTM being unable to look too far back).
-This makes our system less capable to understand rhythm but should improve the variety of the notes produced.
+We have also increased the time step (from 1/12 to 1/4 of a quarter note) in order to avoid the problems mentioned above (monotony due to the LSTM being unable to look too far back).
+This makes our system less capable to understand fast/detailed note durations but should allow the network to focus more on the pitch (notes) and harmony, improving the variety and complexity of the notes generated.

 ### The Model